-Five importers reported that they have imported and sold 2.0 tonnes of sulphur hexafluoride in 2014.
-Sulphur hexafluoride is mainly used in power switches, but smaller amounts are also used as an agent for plasma erosion in production of optical fibres, microchips and in laboratories for analysis purposes.
-The decreased consumption is significant reduced for power switches in 2014.
-It could be baceause of newly market introduction of alternatives to SF6.
+Five importers reported that they have imported and sold 3.1 tonnes of sulphur hexafluoride in 2016, which is an increase of 1.5 tonnes since 2015.
+Despite the increase, the 2016 levels are coherent with levels before 2015, where the import was lower than usual.
+Sulphur hexafluoride is mainly used in power switches, but very small amounts are also used as an agent for plasma erosion in production of optical fibres, microchips and in laboratories for analytical purposes, particle accelerators and radiotherapy equipment.